-The Cellar (1980) is among the worst books I’ve read recently.
+The Cellar (1980) is one the worst books I’ve read recently.
 It’s definitely the stupidest.
-Every person in it seems to have brain damage.
-I gave up on thinking about [literally any character]’s motives for performing [literally any action]; I never got an answer beyond “they’re idiots”.
-Does it even have a single murder?
-All the characters legally qualify as vegetables.
+Every person in it appears to have brain damage.
+I gave up on thinking about [any character]’s motives for performing [literally any action]; I never got an answer beyond “they’re idiots”.
+I don’t think it has a single killing, as all the characters legally qualify as non-sentient vegetables.

 Everything about The Cellar is bad.
 Its only redeeming quality is that Laymon doesn’t seem like a cynic.
 He was probably trying his damndest to write a good book, he just wasn’t any good at it.
 Generally, books make you ask questions.
 Who’s lying?
 Who’s the murderer?
 Will the dog survive?
 Here, the most germaine question is “if the book starts drooling and ruins my upholstery, can I sue the Laymon estate for damages?”